Are your feet are a bit on the nose?

 Sweat is mainly water but it also contains trace amounts of other chemicals like body oils, ammonia, different salts, urea and some sugars, (and anything else that you had for dinner, which is excreted through the skin).
 The water evaporates off leaving behind the residue.

 This residue and old skin cells becomes smelly because of bacteria working on it.
-They produce isovaleric acid, which is what causes the odor.
+They produce isovaleric acid, which is what causes the bad odour.

 Can you stop smelly feet?